-Dr. David Genecov is a dedicated physician in the field of Cleft Lip and Palate, Craniofacial and Pediatric Plastic Surgery.
+Dr. David Genecov is a dedicated physician in the field of Craniofacial and Pediatric Plastic Surgery.
 A 4th generation Texan, he graduated from the Plan II Program at the University of Texas at Austin (1985).
 David began his medical education at the University of Texas Health Science Center in San Antonio (1990) and then completed residencies in General Surgery at West Virginia University (1995) and in Plastic Surgery at Wake Forest University (1997).
 Dr. Genecov completed fellowship training in Craniofacial Surgery at the International Craniofacial Institute, where he is now the director and owner.
-He is an adjunct associate professor at Baylor College of Dentistry at the Texas A&M Health Science Center and teaches residents and graduate students about cleft lip and palate and craniofacial surgery.
+He is an adjunct associate professor at Texas A&M College of Dentistry at the Texas A&M Health Science Center and teaches residents and graduate students about cleft lip and palate and craniofacial surgery.
 He has been recognized for his medical service by Dallas Chapter of Hadassah, The Bnai Zion Foundation, D Magazine, Texas Monthly, Consumer Choice Awards and DFW Alliance for Healthcare Excellence.
 He has also been honored for his philanthropic efforts by the Dallas Jewish Historical Society.
 Dr. Genecov maintains American Board of Medical Specialties board certificates in plastic and reconstructive surgery.
 Dr. Genecov currently serves on the Board of Trustees at St. Mark’s School of Texas where he is chairman of the Education Committee and also serves on the Executive Committee.
 He is on the Plan II Visiting Committee and the College of Liberal Arts Advisory Board, both at the University of Texas at Austin.
 Dr. Genecov serves on the Board of Directors at the Dallas Opera.
 He is also on the PTECH Advisory Board of the Dallas Independent School District which assists in their early college high school program.
-Dr. Genecov founded or co-founded numerous companies in the health care space including AveXis (AVXS – Nasdaq), Skin Within, Inc., Synergy Surgical Services LLC, and Biolife Cell Bank LLC, He currently assists on the Board of Directors of a Dallas pharmaceutical start-up, CerSci Therapeutics.
-He is the also the owner and director of DGG Spa Services and the Bloom Medical Spa.
-Along with his wife, Lisa, their philanthropic efforts are focused on education and children’s healthcare initiatives.
+Dr. Genecov founded or co-founded numerous companies in the health care space including AveXis, Skin Within, Inc., Synergy Surgical Services LLC, and Biolife Cell Bank LLC.
 Dr. Genecov lives in Dallas with his wife, Dr. Lisa W. Genecov.
 Together they have 4 children, Michael, Max, Matthew and Megan.
+Along with his wife, Lisa, their philanthropic efforts are focused on education and children’s healthcare initiatives.
 His hobbies include hunting, fly fishing, skiing and running triathlons.
 Dr. Genecov has completed 5 Ironman long distance races, including the World Championships in Kona, Hawaii.

 Mr. Tyler Brous